MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableDnsOverTcpParsing
-Specifies whether to disable inspection of DNS traffic that occurs over a TCP channel.
+Removes whether to disable inspection of DNS traffic that occurs over a TCP channel.

 ```yaml
 Type: SwitchParameter